bitprophet/contribution-guide.org/index.rst

 * ``git push origin HEAD`` to get it back up to your fork
 * Visit Github, click handy "Pull request" button that it will make upon noticing your new branch.
-* Write down issue number (if submitting code fixing an existing issue) or describe the issue + your fix (if submitting a wholly new bugfix).
+* In the description field, write down issue number (if submitting code fixing an existing issue) or describe the issue + your fix (if submitting a wholly new bugfix).
-* Be patient!
-The maintainers will get to you.
+* Hit 'submit'!
+And please be patient - the maintainers will get to you when they can.